From Audacity Development Manual

 You'll never get it absolutely perfect.
 In this case we're still off by 8 samples.
 At 44100 samples per second that's about 0.18 milliseconds.
 This is as close as we're going to get, and it is not an audible difference.
 This is the length of time it takes a sound wave to travel about 2.5 inches, and the latency will probably have natural variability greater than this each time you record.
 However if you really need to, you can set the latency correction amount to a fraction of a millisecond (for example -41.2).

-If you change input or output devices or audio host
+If you change recording or playback devices or audio host

 All audio behind zero warning